What does a Elementary Principal do?

 Responsibilities:

-- Develop and implement school policies and programs that align with district and state educational standards.
+- Develop and implement school policies and procedures.

 Qualifications

-- A valid teaching credential with administrative certification.
+- A valid teaching license with administrative certification.

 Is becoming a Elementary Principal a good career path?

-Consider the following pros and cons when thinking about a career as an Elementary Principal:
+Consider these pros and cons when thinking about a career as an Elementary Principal.

 - Pros: